github/gh-ost/doc/understanding-output.md

 However another thing catches the eye: `Backlog: 0/100` transitions into `Backlog: 100/100`

 - `Backlog` is the binlog events queue.
 A queue of events read from the binary log which are relevant for the migration.
 The queue gets emptied as events are applied onto the ghost table.
 Typically we want to see that queue empty or almost empty.
-However, due to the fact we're not throttled it makes perfect sense that the queue is full: htrottling means we do not apply events onto the ghost table, hence we do not purge the queue.
+However, due to the fact we're not throttled it makes perfect sense that the queue is full: throttling means we do not apply events onto the ghost table, hence we do not purge the queue.

 ```
 ...